Dian01811/Dian01811.GitHub.io/index.md

 <font size=5 color="black"><strong>News</strong></font>

+<strong>May 9, 2025: Ji was awarded the Torkild Reiber Award by the Department of Earth, Environmental and Planetary Sciences, Rice University.</strong>

 <strong>Apr 17, 2025: Ji passed his PhD Qualifying Exam!</strong>

 <strong>Mar 10, 2025: Ji gave a talk presentation on [existence of garnet in the source of young lunar mare basalts](https://www.hou.usra.edu/meetings/lpsc2025/pdf/1332.pdf) at the 56th Lunar and Planetary Science Conference.</strong>